HydraFacial Gentle Skin: Benefits, Risks & Results

 The customized serums are a key part of the HydraFacial magic, but they can also be a source of trouble if you have specific allergies.
 Some formulations contain ingredients that may trigger an allergic reaction, such as shellfish, aspirin, or certain acids like salicylic acid.
 A reaction can show up as severe itching, hives, or swelling.
 This is why being upfront about all your allergies during your consultation is so important.
 A skilled provider will know exactly which serums to use and which to avoid, ensuring your path to glowing skin is safe and comfortable.

-Lingering Sensitivity or Swelling
+When Sensitivity or Swelling Doesn’t Go Away

 A little bit of pinkness right after your treatment is one thing, but redness and swelling that stick around for more than a day could be a sign of a bigger issue.
 This can happen if your skin is highly sensitive or if the treatment was performed too aggressively.
 The suction and exfoliation, while effective, can be too intense for delicate skin, leading to prolonged irritation.
 A great technician will always assess your skin’s sensitivity and adjust the device’s settings accordingly, making sure the treatment is gentle yet effective.